Blue Heliotrope (Heliotropium amplexicaule)

 How to Identify Blue Heliotrope.

-This weed does not like frost, so in areas like the ACT it tends to die off in Winter, and regenerates from its root system in the following spring.
+Blue Heliotrope does not like frost, and in areas like the ACT it tends to die off in Winter.
+It then regrows from its root system the following Spring.

 Category: Broadleaf (Dicot).

-Flower: The flowers are bluish-purple with yellow centres.
+Flower: The flowers of Blue Heliotrope are bluish-purple with yellow centres, and up to 6 mm in diameter.

-Height: It grows to a height of between 15–30 cm.
+Height: It grows to a height of 15 to 30 cm.

-Leaf Width: The leaves are 15-20 mm wide, and have a toothed edge.
+Leaf Width: The leaves are 15 to 20 mm wide, and have a toothed leaf edge.

-Leaf ID: Blue heliotrope is hairy along its edges.
+Leaf ID: Blue heliotrope is hairy along its leaf edges.

 How to control Blue Heliotrope.